intfloat/Factoid-QA/README.md

-#PKUQA#
+﻿#PKUQA#

 ### What is this repository for? ###

 * Quick summary

     This is a PKU 2014 fall course project, aiming to build a Chinese factoid question answering system based on wikipedia pages. see [course website](http://www.icst.pku.edu.cn/lcwm/course/sckr2014/) for more details.

-* Version 1.0

 ### Related materials ###